rufus173/micro-widgets/README.md

 # micro-widgets

-small utility widgets built with gtk4
+small utility widgets built with gtk4 and QT

 # Requirements